Tucupita Marcano Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.88).
+- The Guardians have a 3.85 team ERA that ranks sixth among all MLB pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (96 total, one per game).
+- Guardians pitchers combine to allow 97 home runs (one per game), the second-fewest in baseball.

-- Allen makes his first start of the season for the Guardians.
+- Civale gets the start for the Guardians, his 11th of the season.
+He is 3-2 with a 2.65 ERA and 46 strikeouts through 57 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.